mail us | mail this page

 Commonly Used Attributes

 This not an exhaustive list but defines some common attributes and cross links them to some of the objectclasses in which they are used.
-Clicking the schema link will take you to the definition.
+Clicking the schema link will take you to the attribute definition, clicking the objectClass link will show its usage in that object.

 c countryName country 2 character country code defined in ISO 3166 core.schema